Carl Lewis: 1988 Summer Olympics

 Lewis not only lost the most publicized showdown in track and field in 1987, he also lost his father.
 When William Lewis died of cancer at age 60, Lewis placed the gold medal he won for the 100 m in 1984 in his hand to be buried with him.
-"Don't worry," he told his mother.
+"Don't worry", he told his mother.
 "I'll get another one."
 Lewis repeatedly referred to his father as a motivating factor for the 1988 season.
 "A lot happened to me last year, especially the death of my father.
-That caused me to re-educate myself to being the very best I possibly can be this season," he said, after defeating Johnson in Zürich on August 17.
+That caused me to re-educate myself to being the very best I possibly can be this season", he said, after defeating Johnson in Zürich on August 17.

+At the Olympic trials in Indianapolis, Lewis won the 100 m finals in 9.78 s, which appeared to be a new world record.
+However, the race was determined to have been wind-aided, so the record did not count.

 The 100 m final at the 1988 Summer Olympics was one of the most sensational sports stories of the year and its unexpected outcome would rank as one of the most infamous sports stories of the century.
-Johnson won in 9.79 s, a new world record, while Lewis set a new American record with 9.92 s.
+In the Olympic finals, Johnson won in 9.79 s, a new world record, while Lewis set a new American record with 9.92 s.
 Three days later, Johnson tested positive for steroids, his medal was taken away and Lewis was awarded gold and credited with a new Olympic record.